-Gathering for Thanksgiving with family and friends is a cherished memory for many folks.
-Turkey is typically the centerpiece of the meal, but many plant-based eaters are eyeing vegan and vegetarian alternatives to turkey.
-By choosing to celebrate Thanksgiving with a meat-less main or side dish you can help the environment in a small, achievable way.
+Turkey is often considered the centerpiece of a Thanksgiving meal.
+But many plant-based eaters are eyeing vegan and vegetarian alternatives to the traditional bird.
+By choosing to celebrate Thanksgiving with a meat-less main or side dish, you can help the environment in a small, achievable way.
 This is one way to give thanks to the world.

 Thanksgiving Turkey Alternatives